 There are quite a number of other projects using blockchain for e-invoicing majoring in the supply chain businesses, trade finance, international trade, etc. Others are using permissioned blockchains run by IBM and other entities.

 Blockchain-based invoice financing

-Invoice financing or factoring is another use case for e-invoicing on blockchain.
-In this case, a factoring companies or lenders buy a company's owed accounts receivable and collecting payments on those invoices and charge for their loans when the company is paid by the debtor.
-Blockchain invoice financing or factoring is also emerging and has the potential to unlock cash flows for small and medium businesses in a better way than is done outside of blockchain, because it can be low-cost in a blockchain-based peer-to-peer system.
+Invoice financing or factoring is another use case for e-invoicing on the blockchain.
+In this case, factoring companies or lenders buy a company's owed accounts receivable and collecting payments on those invoices and charge for their loans when the company is paid by the debtor.
+Blockchain invoice financing or factoring is also emerging and has the potential to unlock cash flows for small and medium businesses in a better way than is done outside of blockchain because it can be low-cost in a blockchain-based peer-to-peer system.

 In fact, put more nicely, lenders/invoice buyers are able to fund invoices at low costs while companies getting the funds can get more for a given invoice because the rates are better.
 Companies are able to get funds for pending payments and meet their pressing financial needs.

 Both companies can enter into a legally enforceable obligation or use smart contracts in the same manner as a legally binding contract.
-When combined with blockchain-based e-invoicing, it turns out as excellent because suppliers and buyers are able to assess the risk of any invoice tracked on blockchain instantly and easily with less hassles.
+When combined with blockchain-based e-invoicing, it turns out as excellent because suppliers and buyers are able to assess the risk of any invoice tracked on blockchain instantly and easily with fewer hassles.
 Both suppliers and buyers have access to necessary transactional information in real-time on the decentralized blockchain network and hence the process is transparent.
-There is no need for errors, delays and inconveniences involved in manual risk evaluation.
+There is no need for errors, delay, sand inconveniences involved in manual risk evaluation.
 Both can approve of the information quickly and easily and the information is immutable for histories.